Here's some general information and frequently asked questions about the WIAA State Football Tournament.

 How much are tickets and where can I get them?

 Tickets can be purchased the day of games at Camp Randall Stadium.
 Avoid the lines the day of the game by buying State Football Finals tickets now online at www.wiaawi.org/Tickets.aspx or find the ticket link on the home page of the WIAA website.
-Ticket prices for the event are $8 per game for adults, $20 for a Thursday all-day pass, $15 for a Friday all-day pass and $30 for a two-day pass.
+Ticket prices for the event are $10 per game for adults (plus $2 fee for online purchase), $25 for a Thursday all-day pass, $20 for a Friday all-day pass and $40 for a two-day pass.
 Admission for children 6-years old and under is $1 per game.

 What can I take into the game?

-Food, beverages, containers, large bags (over 8.5” x 11”), strollers, weapons, inflatables, noisemakers, and others are NOT allowed.
-Items that are allowed include diaper bags, umbrellas, blankets, jackets, medical items, chairbacks, binoculars, cameras, and bags smaller than 8.5” x 11”.
+Food, beverages, containers, large bags, strollers, weapons, inflatables, noisemakers, and others are NOT allowed.
+Items that are allowed include diaper bags, umbrellas, blankets, jackets, medical items, seat cushions, binoculars (without case), cameras (without bag), and small bags (6.5" x4.5").
+In addition, a one-gallon clear bag is allowed, as is a clear tote up to 12"x6"x12".
 For more details, please see the full Carry-In Policy here.
 Note that event staff will check bags and likely ask you to unzip your coat for a visual inspection.

 Are the games on TV?